rileymiller/clara-riley-get-married/README.md

 yarn dev
 ```

-and you should see te site running at [http://localhost:8000](http://localhost:8000)
+and you should see the site running at [http://localhost:8000](http://localhost:8000)